hzoscar/EBACMX/README.md

 # Data Analytics Course Repository

 Welcome to my Data Analytics Course Repository!
 This repository contains a wealth of resources, exercises, and projects from a comprehensive data analytics course.
-Whether you're a student, data enthusiast, or a professional seeking to enhance your skills, you'll find valuable content organized by course modules.

 ## Table of Contents